 After a major cleaning or processing step is done, save a version under a new file name This means you will have several files based on the same data set (original, cleaned, analysis).
 Use descriptive file names to retrace your steps, for example SEV_SmallMammalData_Cleaned_20200525.csv

 And do not leave empty rows or columns.
-This is best practice is helpful for importing and exporting data, but there can be exceptions.
+This best practice is helpful for importing and exporting data, but there can be exceptions.

 Name columns consistently and without spaces or special characters.
 Use consistent formats, codes, spellings, etc. and do not mix data types in a single column.
 Enter data using consistent formats, for example, always use the same formats for dates.
 Order similar columns in multiple tables in a similar way.